Maine Nurse Practitioner Licensure Steps - 2023

 The program should also equip you to fulfill the requirements for national certification.
 Ideally, you are expected to apply for an APRN license within at most five years from the date you completed your NP preparatory program or have proof of practicing specialty nursing for at least 1500 within the same timeframe.

-As prescribing medications can feature among the tasks that an NP is required to carry out, you must have taken at least 45 contact hours of advanced pharmacotherapy.
+If prescribing medications are among the tasks that you would like to carry out, you must complete at least 45 contact hours of advanced pharmacotherapy.
 Your training must cover the ethical and legal aspects of prescribing medications including medication appropriateness and interactions.

 Once you complete your postgraduate program the next step in your journey to becoming licensed as an NP in Maine is seeking national certification.
 This is a process that evaluates the quality of your training and your fitness concerning skill and knowledge for the role of an NP.

 Certification is granted by national certifying agencies specific to NP specialty areas and population foci.
 Hence, you are to contact the agency that certifies professionals in your chosen area.

 The process is usually examination-based and Maine allows applicants two attempts.
 One may be certified in more than one area, however, they must submit different licensure applications for each of these.